 Canada introduced its new Express Entry system for most of the federal economic immigration programs in 2015 to regulate the country’s economic gaps.
-To process the applications for the express entry programs, a highly competitive ranking system was introduced alongside, to make things easier for everyone.
+To process the applications for the express entry programs, a highly competitive ranking system was introduced to make things easier for everyone.

 The ranking system has made the express entry system quite competitive, where only the highest-ranking applicants are invited for Canada’s permanent residency.